SaiKrishnaMohan7/Playground/CompleteIntroToDocker/README.md

 ### chroot - change root

 - [chroot-bholt](https://btholt.github.io/complete-intro-to-containers/chroot)
+- Filesystem level isolation
+  - Isolate processes to a particular part of the fs on the OS
+  - Other processes running on the OS are still visible from here
 - Allows to set the root dir of a new process (linux jail)
+- Protects the fs
 - `docker run -it --name docker-host --rm --privileged ubuntu:bionic`, `-it`: `interactive`
 - `chroot myNewRoot/ bash`: change root to myNewRoot and run bash in there right after
 - Now, for `bash` to run in there it neeeds dependencies, `ldd bash` gives the list of these dependencies